gist-ailab/drone-MemorySAM/README.md

     ```bash
     sh run_sam.sh
     ```
+3. 🚨 <span style="color:red;">ATTENTION!!!</span> 🚨
-3. Attention: Line 233 in MemorySAM/semseg/models/sam2/sam2/sam_lora_image_encoder_seg.py needs to be consistent with the number of modalities.
+ Line 233 in MemorySAM/semseg/models/sam2/sam2/sam_lora_image_encoder_seg.py needs to be consistent with the number of modalities.
 ## Acknowledgements

 🤝 Our work is based on project of [DELIVER](https://github.com/jamycheung/DELIVER) and [SAM2](https://github.com/facebookresearch/sam2).
 Thanks to their contributions to this community!!!